manishgcs/control-hylaa/README.md

 The easiest way to get started with Hylaa is to run some of the examples.
 Once installed and setup, Hylaa models are just python source files you directly with `python3` in a terminal.

 Go to `examples/harmonic_oscillator` and run `ha.py` from the command line (`python ha.py`).
 This should create `plot.png` in the same folder, which will be an 2-d plot of the reachable set.

+Or,

+Go to `examples/tmpc_model` and run `tmpc_model1.py` from the command line (`python3 tmpc_model1.py`).
+This should create `tmpc1_x_z.png` in the same folder, which will be an 2-d plot of the reachable set.
+To check for the vertex containment in a reachable polytope, you will need to make changes in get_verts() in lpplot.py.

 The dynamics in this example are given as x' = **A**x, where **A** is the (potentially sparse) dynamics matrix.
 This is defined in the `define_ha` function in the `ha.py` source file.